Home

 Mabel was an officer with the Matheon Club in Oak Park circa 1943.

 Mabel passed away at the age of 90 in June 1965, with burial in Forest Home Cemetery.
-A death notice appeared in the Chicago Tribune.
+A death notice appeared in the Tribune.

 Copyright © 2016-2019 Mark A. Miner